Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it calculates a composite CVE risk score from 0-100 by fusing CVSS, EPSS, KEV, and PoC.
-It distinguishes itself from sibling tools like cve_lookup and exploit_lookup by stating 'Use to triage a single CVE without orchestrating cve_lookup + exploit_lookup separately.'
+The description clearly states that this tool calculates a composite CVE risk score using CVSS, EPSS, KEV, and PoC, with a detailed formula.
+It explicitly distinguishes itself from siblings like cve_lookup and exploit_lookup by stating: 'Use to triage a single CVE without orchestrating cve_lookup + exploit_lookup separately' and that for full exploit detail, one should call exploit_lookup separately.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.